-Lessee shall provide Lessor with proof of current and valid Protection and Indemnity or Watercraft Liability Insurance in an amount no less than \$500,000 per occurrence.
+Lessee shall provide Lessor with proof of current and valid Protection and Indemnity or Watercraft Liability Insurance in an amount no less than \$500,000 per occurrence which names the State, its officials, and its employees as additional insured.

-Lessee agrees to comply with the Tomales Bay Mooring Program Requirements, attached as Exhibit C and available online at mailto:http://www.slc.ca.gov/Leases-Permits/TomalesBay.html.
+Lessee agrees to comply with the Tomales Bay Mooring Program Requirements, attached as Exhibit C and available online at www.slc.ca.gov/Leases-Permits/TomalesBay.html.
 Lessor reserves the right to modify the program requirements at any time.
 Lessee agrees to abide by any reasonable modifications to the program made by Lessor.
 Any changes will be mailed to Lessee by Lessor to the mailing address on file with the Lessor.